Ostap Korkuna: Stanford MBA and NeoLens

-Street rallies and advocacy
+Humanitarian work and advocacy

+During the 2014 Revolution of Dignity, Korkuna helped organize the Ukrainian community in the San Francisco Bay area as a local branch of Euromaydan to show solidarity with Ukraine through street rallies.
+He co-founded Nova Ukraine in 2014, and has led the organization until 2024, contributing to fundraising, recruitment and media relations.
 In 2018 Korkuna led a rally in San Francisco to support Ukrainian sailors captured by Russia in the Kerch Strait incident.
-In February and March 2022, in the first weeks of Russian invasion of Ukraine, he led street rallies in San Francisco to raise awareness about the situation in Ukraine.
+Starting weeks before the Russian invasion of Ukraine in February 2022, he led street rallies in San Francisco to raise awareness about the situation in Ukraine.

 In Summer 2022, at a public discussion event at the Commonwealth Club of California, Korkuna outlined how Nova Ukraine helped Ukrainian refugees in Mexico and in the US with shelter, food, basic necessities, and communications, while advocating for additional aid.
+According to the Focus magazine, during Korkuna's leadership Nova Ukraine raised over a hundred million dollars for humanitarian aid for Ukraine and delivered significant amounts of aid since 2022.